Food & Food Contact Materials

 Food Ingredients

-From our years of regulatory compliance experience, we’ve translated a selection of some frequently asked questions on new food raw material and new food additive to help you gain a clearer understanding of the current requirements in China.
+From our years of regulatory compliance experience, we’ve translated a selection of some frequently asked questions on food for special medical purpose (FSMP) to help you gain a clearer understanding of the current requirements in China.